Arpita-15/My-Notes/README.md

 # My-Notes
-It contains notes on different segmentsof Data Analysis
+It contains notes on different segments of Data Analysis